scala/scala3/docs/docs/reference/metaprogramming/macros.md

 legal because it is quoted, then spliced, whereas the reference to `x` is legal because it is spliced, then quoted.

-### Types and the PCP
+### Lifting Types

+Types are not directly affected by the phase consistency principle.
+It is possible to use types defined at any level in any other level.
+But, if a type is used in a subsequent stage it will need to be lifted to a `Type`.
+The resulting value of `Type` will be subject to PCP.
-In principle, The phase consistency principle applies to types as well as for expressions.
-This might seem too restrictive.
-Indeed, the definition of `reflect` above is not phase correct since there is a quote but no splice between the parameter binding of `T` and its usage.
-But the code can be made phase correct by adding a binding of a `Type[T]` tag:
+Indeed, the definition of `reflect` above uses `T` in the next stage, there is a quote but no splice between the parameter binding of `T` and its usage.
+But the code can be rewritten by adding a binding of a `Type[T]` tag:
 ```scala
 def reflect[T, U](f: Expr[T] => Expr[U])(given t: Type[T]): Expr[T => U] =
   '{ (x: $t) => ${ f('x) } }